Windows 10/11 profile not deleted completely [EXPERT FIX]

 3 Ways to delete Corrupt User Pfile i

 Creating and removing or deleting a profile in Windows 10 is easy.
-It allows the users to give access to other users to the same computer by restricting their access and also remove the access when required.
+It allows the users to give access to other users on the same computer by restricting their access and also removing the access when required.
 However, at times when trying to delete a profile, the profile may not be deleted completely and leave some folders, etc.

 One user shared his problem with the Windows 10 profile on Microsoft Answers.